What is Macapuno (Coconut sport)

 The Macapuno coconut is a fan-favorite delicacy in the Philippines.
 Mostly found in grocery stores, preserved in bottles with sugary syrup.
 Best eaten in or on dishes like:

-- Macapuno ice cream, made with only macapuno as a base, or coconut cream or milk as the base filled with chunks or strips of makapuno to add to the sweetness and taste.
+- Other popular Macapuno souvenirs ( Macapuno Pasalubong ) include : Macapuno tart and Macapuno ice cream.
+The smmery treat you can actually make at home.
+Made with only macapuno as a base, or coconut cream or milk as the base filled with chunks or strips of makapuno to add to the sweetness and taste.
 The best summer treat for kids and adults alike.

 - Try using it as a filling to make Ube Macapuno cake, from the more popular Ube Cake ala Red Ribbon, or try out the Ube Condensed Milk cake, or the No Oven Ube cake, fill it up with cream and makapuno, and you’re sure to have a great party.

-- Cassava cake with macapuno, makes it sweeter and a bit healthier with macapuno instead of loads of sugar.
-This creates a deliciously creamy texture with a slight sweet and warm coconut taste you are sure to love!
+- Cassava cake with macapuno – You can mix in macapuno into the cassava batter or use this as a topping.
+This makes it sweeter and a bit healthier with macapuno instead of loads of sugar.
+Creating a deliciously creamy texture with a slight sweet and warm coconut taste you are sure to love!